Skip to content

 If you live with the narcissist, then they may follow you round the house.
 Pester you when you’re on the phone.
 And knock on the door whilst you’re in the bathroom.
 Suffocating you in the process.

 Why do narcissists hate being alone so much?
-Why do they constantly need people around them?
+Are narcissists afraid to be alone?
 Here’s several reasons why narcissists hate being alone…

 Please Check Out The Following Short Video To Aid Your Understanding…